- Planning & Building Department

-Your application will then be reviewed to our City Arborist, Harvey Harrison, who will perform a site visit in order to assess the health and risk potential for the tree or trees proposed for removal.
-Once Harvey Harrison has completed her report, you will be notified with the permit decision.
+Your application will then be reviewed to our City Arborist, Hannah Swanson, who will perform a site visit in order to assess the health and risk potential for the tree or trees proposed for removal.
+Once our arborist has completed her report, you will be notified with the permit decision.
 This permit review process typically takes 2-3 weeks depending on the scale of the project and provided the tree contractor has a valid City of Lake Forest Park business license.

 The issued laminated goldenrod permit will need to be posted on the day of removal and remain posted for at least one week following the tree removal.
 Tree replacement for Arborist Review permits is calculated based on the lot’s canopy coverage goal.
 If the tree removal causes the property to fall below the canopy coverage goal, a replacement plan to bring the property back to that goal (at 30 years growth) is required prior to permit issuance, and the permit conditions must be recorded with King County.
 If the property was below the canopy coverage goal prior to tree removal, the property owner must replace trees to reach the canopy percentage that existed prior to tree removal.

 Major Development Activity is defined as subdivisions, short plats, new construction, demolition, or any project that adds 1,000 square feet or more of impervious surface to a site.
 When tree removal is proposed with Major Development Activity, a Major Tree Permit is required, with these additional requirements: